BitnetMoney/bitnet/readme.md

 *You don't need to build from the source to run a local node.
 For that, you can just download the latest pre-built version for your operational system and use it to run your node.
 Go to the [the releases page](https://github.com/masayoshikob/bitnet/releases) for download links.*

 ### Linux and MacOS
-You can install Bitnet in your Linux or MacOS device using the command below:
+You can build Bitnet in your Linux or MacOS device using the command below:

 ```
 git clone https://github.com/masayoshikob/bitnet.git && cd bitnet && go run build/ci.go install ./cmd/bitnet
 ```

 ### Windows
-You can install Bitnet in your Windows device using the command below:
+You can build Bitnet in your Windows device using the command below:
 ```
 git clone https://github.com/masayoshikob/bitnet.git ; cd bitnet ; .\build.win
 ```